ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 Luckily for Jīn Líng, Jiāng Chéng often came to visit under the pretence of seeing his nephew, while constantly probing and keeping an eye on everything.

 Wèi WúXiàn also occasionally came over along with the young disciples of GūsūLán.
-On the surface, it seemed like a simple visit, however, under the hood, he checked for any looming shadow.
+On the surface, it seemed like a simple visit; however, under the hood, he checked for any looming shadow.

 After the confession of the two accountants, it turned out that the monster, that had caused trouble for common people, was cultivated by humans.

 It was not an easy task to keep a monster under control.
 So, at some point, it had escaped and began to harm people.

-And also, Jīn Líng was very furious after he learned that the wine that could confuse people’s mind was specially brought here for Jiāng Chéng and him to drink.
+And also, Jīn Líng was very furious after he learned that the wine that could confuse people’s minds was specially brought here for Jiāng Chéng and him to drink.

 Then, he thought that since they had learned the truth, if Jīn Chǎn was closely monitoring his every move, chances were that he was likely to go into hiding by now.